Venezuelan opposition: 2024 presidential elections

-In October 2023, the national government and the Unitary Platform signed the Barbados Agreement for the “promotion of political rights and electoral guarantees” in advance of the 2024 election.
-The ‘Unitary Platform’ refers to the coalition of opposition parties in Venezuela.
+In October 2023, the national government and the Unitary Platform signed the Barbados Agreement for the "promotion of political rights and electoral guarantees" in advance of the 2024 election.
+The 'Unitary Platform' refers to the coalition of opposition parties in Venezuela.
 In the 2023 Unitary Platform presidential primaries, the Venezuelan opposition selected María Corina Machado as their candidate for the 2024 presidential elections.
 Machado is a conservative politician who centered her campaign on the promise of making Venezuela safer and more prosperous in order to bring home family members who have fled the country.
 Machado was disqualified from holding office in Venezuela in June 2023 when the Comptroller General of the Republic accused Machado of fraud and tax violations.
 The Unitary Platform then designated diplomat Edmundo González Urrutia as its new candidate in March 2024.

 The outcome of this election was contested between the government and the opposition parties.
 Venezuela's National Electoral Council declared Maduro the winner of the July 2024 presidential election, while the González campaign asserted that González won the election by over two-thirds of the votes, citing tally sheets from polling stations along with exit polls and quick counts conducted on election day.
 The United States and many European countries recognized González as the winner of the Venezuelan election.
 In September 2024, González flew to Spain to seek asylum after receiving an arrest warrant from the Venezuelan authorities.
 Maduro and his colleagues have threatened to arrest other opposition members as well.

 Armed civilians mounted efforts to prevent citizens, election officials, polling station authorities, and journalists from accessing voting centers.
 The National Electoral Council (CNE) reportedly refused to transmit the results of the tally sheets to some opposition authorities.
 Citizens awaiting election results outside of some voting locations were attacked by armed civilians, leaving one person dead and several wounded.
 Protests erupted throughout the country following the National Electoral Council's announcement of the election results, leading to over 2,400 mass arrests and at least 24 killings of opposition advocates.
 Human Rights Watch reported that Venezuelan authorities and pro government groups known as "colectivos" have committed these killings, arbitrary detentions, and persecution.
 Venezuelan NGOs and political parties have denounced the use of disinformation, death threats, and physical attacks by Chavismo supporters and by the National Liberation Army (ELN), a far-left Colombian guerrilla group, on opposition candidates.

+Rodríguez acting presidency

+Following Maduro's ousting from power on 3 January 2026, during the United States intervention in Venezuela nicknamed Operation Absolute Resolve, opposition organized its first major protest against the acting President Rodríguez on 27 January 2026.